EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/01_hello-world.md

 content_title: "2.1: Hello World Contract"
 link_text: "2.1: Hello World Contract"
 ---

+## Create the Contract
-Create a new directory called "hello" in the contracts directory you previously created, or through your system GUI or with cli and enter the directory.
+Create a new directory called "hello" in the contracts directory you previously created, or through your system GUI or with CLI and enter the directory.

 ```shell
 cd CONTRACTS_DIR